michaelherold/interactor-contracts/README.md

 context prior to the interactor running, along with any predicates that further constrain the input.

-The `assures` block defines the assurances: the expected attributes of the context after the interactor runs and successfully completes, along with any predicates the further constrain the output.
+The `promises` block defines the promises: the expected attributes of the context after the interactor runs and successfully completes, along with any predicates the further constrain the output.
+Note, for backward-compatibility, this is also available via the `assures` method.

 Because interactors can have transitive dependencies through the use of organizers, any other inputs or outputs are ignored from the perspective of the contract and are passed along to the outgoing (successful) context.

-Both `expects` and `assures` wrap [dry-validation], so you can use any predicates defined in it to describe the expected inputs and outputs of your interactor.
+Both `expects` and `promises` wrap [dry-validation], so you can use any predicates defined in it to describe the expected inputs and outputs of your interactor.

-To hook into a failed expectation or assurance, you can use the `on_breach` method to defined a breach handler.
+To hook into a failed expectation or promise, you can use the `on_breach` method to defined a breach handler.
 It should take a 1-arity block that expects an array of `Breach` objects.
 These objects have a `property` attribute that will give you the key that's in breach of its contract.
 Breaches also have a